vdaas/vald/CONTRIBUTING.md

 The command `make test` execute unit tests to test whether the unit is working as expected in various cases.
 It executes all the unit tests under `*target*_test.go` files.

 The command `make e2e` execute e2e tests to ensure whether the functionality is working as expected.
-It will perform the actual CRUD on a cluster and verify the result.
+It will perform the actual CRUD action on a cluster and verify the result.

+E2e tests require deploying Vald on a Kubernetes cluster beforehand.
+You can deploy Vald on your Kubernetes cluster, or you can create a Kubernetes cluster on your local machine easily by using the tools like [k3d](https://k3d.io/) or [kind](https://kind.sigs.k8s.io/).

-Before executing e2e tests, you need to create a Kubernetes cluster and deploy it on it.
-Please refer to our [get started](./docs/tutorial/get-started.md) to deploy Vald on a Kubernetes cluster.
+Please refer to our [get started](./docs/tutorial/get-started.md) to create the cluster and deploy Vald on a Kubernetes cluster.

 ### Pull request